yxuansu/SimCTG/SimCTGEncDec/README.md

     * <a href='#new_t5_greedy_search'>2.3.
 Greedy Search</a>
     * <a href='#new_t5_beam_search'>2.4.
 Beam Search</a>

 ****

 <span id='install_simctg'/>

 ### 1. SimCTG Installation <a href='#new_tutorial'>[Back to Top]:

-To install the SimCTG via pip, please run the following command:
+To install the SimCTG via pip, please run the following command.

 ```yaml
 pip install simctg --upgrade
 ```

 The source code of the simctg package are provided [[here]](https://github.com/yxuansu/SimCTG/tree/main/simctg).

 <span id='new_t5_init'/>